 Turks and Caicos Flyboarding Locations

 Leeward Channel, near the Heaving Down Rock area of Providenciales, is the primary spot for flyboarding.
 This region is quite scenic, and easy to access as well.
 There’s incredibly turquoise ocean water, lush mangroves, and beautiful yachts around.

 If you’re staying at one of the spectacular beachfront villas on the south coast of Providenciales, such as Long Bay Beach or Turtle Tail, a private outing outside your accommodation can be arranged, albeit at extra cost.

 Booking and Reservations

-Reservations are necessary for flyboarding in the Turks and Caicos.
+- Reservations are necessary for flyboarding in the Turks and Caicos.

-This water sport is generally suitable for ages 13 and above.
+- This water sport is generally suitable for ages 13 and above.
 Riders should wear a personal flotation device (PFD) and helmet.